 Global Internship Program - For Penn Students

 This opportunity is available to Penn students outside of the School of Medicine.
-BUP with Penn Global offers internships ideal for Penn students studying health, social work, and/or communications who want to spend their summer making an impact in Botswana.
+BUP with Penn Global offers internships ideal for Penn students studying computer science, health, social work, and/or communications who want to spend their summer making an impact in Botswana.